setrofim/veraison-event-log-slides/veraison-event-log.md

 ## Option 2: verifier requests log delta

-- Attester/RP sends evidence as before.
+- Attester/RP sends evidence as before, along with the hash of the log.
-- Verifier realises it needs additional data to complete evaluation, and requests it from the attester/RP.
+- Verifier looks up the hash in its log cache
+    - If the exact hash is found in cache, the cache log is used to produce the attestation result.
-    - At this point, if attester/RP has attested before, and the previous log was cached, the verifier can send the last (scheme-specific) point (timestamp, record number, etc) for which it has cached entries, and only require the attester/RP to send the delta.
+    - If attester/RP has attested before, and the previous log was cached, the verifier can send the last (scheme-specific) point (timestamp, record number, etc) for which it has cached entries, and only require the attester/RP to send the delta.
+    - Otherwise, the verifier replies a nil log delta, indicating that the entire log is needed.

 This would require: